-- You have a right to a learning environment that supports mental and physical wellness. - You have a right to respect. - You have a right to be assessed and graded fairly. - You have a right to freedom of opinion and expression. - You have a right to privacy and confidentiality. - You have a right to meaningful and equal participation. - You have a right to learn in an environment that is welcoming to all people.
+- You have a right to a learning environment that supports mental and physical wellness. - You have a right to respect. - You have a right to be assessed and graded fairly. - You have a right to freedom of opinion and expression. - You have a right to privacy and confidentiality. - You have a right to meaningful and equal participation. - You have a right to learn in an environment that welcomes everyone.